Accompaniment to hospitals and through legal proceedings

 All three hotlines provide immediate emotional, “lending an ear” assistance, tailored to the caller’s specific needs.
 We provide basic information and assistance to survivors of sexual assault as well as to their families or significant others, which can be of any type and of any degree of severity.

 Oftentimes survivors experience difficulties trying to navigate the seemingly endless hurdles that they encounter when seeking aid.
 For this reason, the Center provides case management by staff and social work student interns so as to help the survivor in as holistic a manner as possible.
-Case management assists the survivor as they reaches out to and maneuvers through various governmental services, communal bodies, non-profits and care providers.
-For example: Bituach L’eumi (National Social Security Administration), the Ministry of Welfare, local municipal welfare bureaus, hospitals, physicians, mental health centers, psychiatric facilities etc. These advocacy and support services have proven time and again to be crucial in aiding survivors on their path to recovery.
+Case management assists the survivor as she reaches out to and maneuvers through various governmental services, communal bodies, non-profits and care providers.
+For example: Local municipal welfare bureaus, hospitals, physicians, mental health centers, psychiatric facilities etc. These advocacy and support services have proven time and again to be crucial in aiding survivors on their path to recovery.

 Support groups provide a secure setting for survivors who may have continuing problems with interpersonal relationships and trust to process the trauma and speak with others who have undergone similar experiences.
 It is all the more necessary to give these survivors the opportunity to speak openly because of the stigma attached to sexual violence, and the great lengths to which they may go to avoid talking about what they have experienced.
 Participants can identify with one another's feelings of guilt and shame, and feel a validation of their own experiences in discovering that others have gone through similar hardships.
 The goal is to help them move on to the next level of healing whether it be regaining their trust in other human beings, improving their ability to form intimate relationships, or reintegrating into the community and workforce.
 Survivors feel empowered in two crucial ways: by the support they receive from fellow participants, and by the opportunity they have to help other survivors in return.